Introduction

 - Add new values (data)

-Based on these functionalities we will explain how the BizTalk Mapper Designer processes and translates these links internally.
-To better understand its functioning, we perform some changes to the structure of the destination schema: we add an optional element (“CivilStatus”) and intentionally disorganized its structure.
+Based on these functionalities, we will explain how the BizTalk Mapper Designer processes and translates these links internally.
+To better understand its functioning, we perform some changes to the structure of the destination schema: we add an optional element (“CivilStatus”) and intentionally disorganize its structure.

 Processing model of BizTalk Maps

-Although traditionally the information is extracted from the source as it is being processed, in reality in the models based on XSLT what happens is exactly the opposite: each element in the target (destination schema) causes the search for the corresponding in the source.
+Although traditionally the information is extracted from the source as it is being processed, in reality, in the models based on XSLT, what happens is exactly the opposite: each element in the target (destination schema) causes the search for the corresponding element in the source.
 Here’s a traditional example:

-- The source is traveled (parsed) from beginning to end of file;
+- The source is traveled (parsed) from the beginning to the end of the file.

-- The information is extracted from the source in the exact order that is found;
+- The information is extracted from the source in the exact order that it is found.

 - The mapping rules are constructed as the source is traveled (parsed).